buhrmi/svelte-poker/README.md

 # Svelte Poker [![Deploy to now](https://deploy.now.sh/static/button.svg)](https://deploy.now.sh/?repo=https://github.com/buhrmi/svelte-poker&env=API_URL&env=GAME_SERVER_URL)

 A poker frontend to try out [Svelte](https://svelte.dev)/[Sapper](https://sapper.svelte.dev).
-Currently it only works with servers running the (proprietary) Buka protocol, but support for different servers/engines might be added in the future.
+Currently it only works with servers running a proprietary protocol, but support for different servers/engines might be added in the future.
 It can also be used to visualize games played by various poker AIs (more on that soon).

 ## Progress